hamzaashraf990/Airline-Excel-Dashboard/README.md

 # About Airline Dataset

 The Dataset is taken from Kaggle.
+Here is the link: https://www.kaggle.com/datasets/iamsouravbanerjee/airline-dataset/data.
 The Dataset contains data related to the Airline.
 There are 15 columns which include: Passenger ID, First Name, Last Name, Gender, Age, Nationality, Airport Name, Airport Country Code, Country Name, Airport Continent, Continents, Departure Date, Arrival Airport, Pilot Name and Flight Status.
 There are 98620 rows in this dataset.